lmcrean/dottie/CONTRIBUTING.md

 # Roles

 - Everyone is a contributor.
 - The Code owners have the additional role to review + merge the pull requests.
-Our current code owners are Laurie, Joseph, Aznim and Viola -- feel free to reach out to us on the Discord channel :)
+- Our current code owners are Laurie, Joseph, Aznim and Viola -- feel free to reach out to us on the Discord channel :)
-- Only 1 code owner approval is sufficent to merge a Pull Request according to the branch rules.
+- As per the branch rules, 1 code owner approval is sufficent to merge a Pull Request.

 # Code owner guidance for reviewing Pull Requests.